 Just like there are many ways to determine different aspects of human intelligence, there are many ways to define and measure intelligence in dogs as well.
 In 1994, Dr. Stanley Coren conducted a study that has become the professionally accepted measurement of intelligence in dogs.
-He wrote all about it in his book,
+He wrote all about it in his book, The Intelligence of Dogs.

 Dr. Coren breaks down canines’ cognitive abilities into three types of dog intelligence:

 This refers to what a dog was bred for.
 This obviously differs greatly between breeds, but cannot effectively be compared across different breeds.

 For example, herding dogs have a high instinctive intelligence for herding animals, scent hounds for following a scent, and Greyhounds for chasing prey by sight.

 Guarding, pointing, fetching, and companion instincts are other examples of instinctive intelligence.
 These different abilities are for the most part innate in a dog and simply require human direction to keep these behaviors pointed in a controlled and productive direction.

 This refers to a dog’s ability to learn and solve problems on its own.
 Adaptive intelligence can differ significantly within a breed as well as between breeds.

 This refers to a dog’s ability to learn from humans, or trainability.
 Because a dog doing tricks and following commands is often seen as the height of canine intelligence, and because it is easily measured and compared between different dogs and breeds, this type of intelligence is used to rank dog breeds by intelligence.